 In a town the size of Birmingham, AL you can find hundreds of locksmiths.
 They are literally everywhere you look.
 You can find locksmith shops online, on billboards, in the yellow pages, on windshield flyers, even on business cards stuck on coffee shop bulletin boards.
 With so many options to choose from, how do you know which one(s) to hire?
 Is your choice really that important?
 Aren’t all locksmiths pretty much the same?

 The answer may surprise you, but there ARE differences and qualities that you need to be aware of.
 Think about it; a locksmith is someone that is working to help secure your access to home, auto and business properties.
 If they help you get access, it means that THEY can get access, too!
 Wouldn’t you want someone trustworthy and skilled for a job like that?
 Of course you would!
-A lot of folks are more selective when hiring a gardener or a common handyman than they are when choosing a locksmith.
+A lot of folks are more selective when hiring a gardener or a common handyman than they are when choosing a trusted locksmith.
 The technician you select needs to be licensed, bonded, insured and fully mobile (at the very least!).

 Is licensing important or just prestigious?

 It’s actually both.
 It’s hard to believe, but people sometimes avoid calling a licensed technician in an effort to avoid having to pay more.
 This kind of thinking is foolish.
 Would you go to an unlicensed doctor or dentist?
 Of course not!
 Here at Birmingham Locksmith we take credentials seriously and so should you!
 Having a license is more than a just a piece of paper; it is validation that proper training and skill procedures were followed and that accountability to a licensing board is involved.
 Having proper credentials doesn’t have to mean higher prices, either.
-Not only are our Birmingham Locksmith technicians affordable, but many other local Birmingham, AL locksmith shops are, as well.
+Not only are our Birmingham Locksmith technicians affordable, but many other local locksmith in Birmingham are, as well.
 If you need something simple like key cutting or door knob changing, call anyone you like, but when it comes to real locksmith tasks like lock replacement or transponder key programming use only real lock professionals and get better quality as well as peace of mind!

 It never hurts to be ready for ANY need.
 This includes locksmith service, too!
 If you lock yourself out, or come home to crime damaged locks, having a fully vetted locksmith already logged into your smart phone contacts is good to have.
 Instead of stressing out over trying to locate a technician and calling to see if they are available, just reach for your mobile device and tap to call!
 We recommend adding at least two shops or technicians to your smart phone and making sure that your loved ones, roommates or key staff members do the same.
 If you never need to use them; great!
 But if you do; they are only a fast phone call away at any time, day or night.